Enabling administrator updates to Visual Studio with Microsoft Endpoint Configuration Manager

 Encoding administrator intent on the client machines

-The client computers must be enabled to receive Visual Studio administrator updates.
-This step is necessary to make sure that the updates aren't unintentionally or accidentally pushed out to unsuspecting client computers.
+The client computers must be enabled to receive administrator updates.
+This step is necessary to make sure that the updates are not unintentionally or accidentally pushed out to unsuspecting client computers.

-The AdministratorUpdatesEnabled policy, implemented via a registry key, is designed for the administrator to encode administrator intent.
-For details on how to set this policy, refer to Configure policies for enterprise deployments.
-Admin access on the client computer is required to create and set the value of this policy.
+The AdministratorUpdatesEnabled key is designed for the administrator to encode administrator intent.
+This key can be in any of the standard Visual Studio registry locations.
+Admin access on the client computer is required to create and set the value of this key.

 Ensuring the account has the right privileges and permissions